-Chora Godwin Learning & Writing Center (SSC in Adams Hall)
+Chora Godwin Learning & Writing Center (located in Student Success)

 The Chora Godwin Learning Center (CGLC) offers currently enrolled University of Mobile students walk-in and by appointment peer tutoring along with information on improving study skills.
 The Learning Center is located on the bottom floor of Student Success behind Weaver Hall.
 Appointments can be made at MyUM-Student Success-Tutoring.